 For most of his adult life he suffered through addiction to laudanum and opium.
-His most famous works – 'The Rime of the Ancient Mariner', 'Kubla Khan' and 'Christabel' – all took supernatural themes and presented exotic images, perhaps affected by his use of the drugs.
+His most famous works – 'The Rime of the Ancient Mariner', 'Kubla Khan' and 'Christabel' – all featured supernatural themes and exotic images, perhaps affected by his use of the drugs.

 Coleridge was as much a prose and theoretical writer as he was a poet, as revealed in his major work, Biographia Literaria, published in 1817.
-Coleridge's legacy has been tainted with accusations of plagiarism, both in his poetry and critical essays; he had a propensity for leaving projects unfinished and suffered from large debts.
+Coleridge's legacy has been tainted with accusations of plagiarism, both in his poetry and critical essays.
+He also had a propensity for leaving projects unfinished and suffered from large debts.
 But, such was the originality of his early work, that his place and influence within the Romantic period is undisputed.

 Further information about the life of Samuel Taylor Coleridge can be found via the Oxford Dictionary of National Biography.